keshavakarthik/SwiftString/README.md

 ## This Fork

 This fork is intended as a server side utility.

-* It is Swift 3.x, 4.0 and Swift Package Manager (SPM) ready.
+* It is Swift 5.0 and Swift Package Manager (SPM) ready.
-* Added sigificant test coverage
+* Removed the warnings.
+* Removed the deprecated String methods.

 ## Swift 3.0.2, 3.1 only